unicef/publicgoods-toolkit/adoptability.md

 software costs them money, because it requires their staff to do more interrupt-driven work.

-**KEY RECOMMENDATION**: Looking through public reviews and a project's bug report database will give you an idea of a product's stability and reliability.
-The existence of vendors providing commercial support for the product is practically a guarantee that the product is as stable and reliable as possible.
+**KEY RECOMMENDATION**: The existence of vendors providing commercial support is practically a guarantee that the product is as stable and reliable as possible.
+Looking through public reviews and a project's bug report database will also give you an idea of a product's stability and reliability.

 ## Scalability and Deployment Investment